Event System

 # Navigate to the category page

-await main_page.enable_network_events()
+await main_tab.enable_network_events()

-await main_page.on(
+await main_tab.on(

-partial(process_category_links, main_page)
+partial(process_category_links, main_tab)

 )